 4. National Risk-based Inspection Criteria Framework

-The comprehensive analysis of the data collected during the National Roadworthiness Baseline Survey (NRBS) and to develop a framework and methodology for identifying, categorising and ranking risk factors that are associated with the mechanical condition of the heavy vehicle fleet.
+The comprehensive analysis of the data collected supports the framework and allows us to refine the methodology for identifying, categorising and ranking risk factors that are associated with the mechanical condition of the heavy vehicle fleet.

 In 2016 the NHVR conducted the National Roadworthiness Baseline Survey, inspecting 7130 vehicles across all states and territories, except Western Australia.